 Use your noodle, your swimming noodle that is.
 Insert it in your boots to keep them standing upright when not in use.
 This hint keeps them from falling over and getting crinkled.

-So, I have this space under the stairs, as you can imagine it is oddly shaped, but I managed to fit a bureau under there, and I use the drawers for gloves, hats, scarves, random electrical things, like extension cords, light bulbs, cell phone chargers, etc. My question is, I also try to keep our shoes under there in a plastic bin, but it is hard to get to and I bang my head.
+So, I have this space under the stairs, as you can imagine it is oddly shaped, but I managed to fit a bureau under there.
+I also try to keep our shoes under there in a plastic bin, but it is hard to get to and I bang my head.
 Where and how do you store your off season shoes, like winter boots, work boots, etc.?